bazzite-org/kernel-bazzite/README.rst

 one addition being the large set of handheld and performance optimization patches Bazzite users have come to expect.
-These include the latest in handheld compatibility patches (OneXPlayer, ROG Ally, Steam Deck LCD/OLED, Surface devices), as well as the scheduler BORE and the sched_ext framework.
+These include the latest in handheld compatibility patches (OneXPlayer, ROG Ally, Steam Deck LCD/OLED, Surface devices), as well as the scheduler BORE.

 Those patches are applied directly on top of the Fedora patchset `here <./handheld.patch>`__, after being rebased on top of the ARK